Tent Rental in Chicago

 Confirm permit requirements with your venue.
 Some North Shore municipalities have their own rules for temporary structures.

 Check if your rental company offers tenting and catering equipment together.
-Bundling tables, chairs, linens and tent from one vendor saves on delivery fees.
+Bundling tables, chairs, linens and tent from one vendor keeps everything on a single delivery.

 Find tent rental companies in Chicago